Dimethyl Fumarate and Ketamine: What to Monitor

 Dimethyl fumarate and ketamine are compatible.
 The relevant flag for KAP planning is the flushing reaction — common in the first weeks of therapy, niacin-like, can be uncomfortable, and theoretically stacks with ketamine's transient BP/HR rise.
 The intrinsic lymphopenia monitoring and PML surveillance are independent of KAP.
 Vumerity (diroximel fumarate) is a prodrug with better GI tolerability but same overall profile.

-If you take Tecfidera regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Tecfidera regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Tecfidera interacts with ketamine